krutika-bhalla/Python-Calculator/README.md

 # Python-Calculator
-A calculator using Python with regex
+A calculator using Python and python-regex